bbrk24/lexifer-ts/docs/grammar.md

 ensures that clusters of these segments have the alveolar element last.
 For example, it would turn `atka` into *akta* and `anma` into *amna*.
 It does not metathesize a nasal with a plosive; `anpa` would not become *apna*.

-#### `std-rejections`

-**Note: This is WIP and subject to change at any time.**

-This engine considers all consonants except sibilants.
-It prevents word-initial clusters that consist of:

-- Any consonant followed by an approximant or lateral approximant of the same place of articulation;
-- Any approximant, nasal, or lateral approximant followed by a trill of the same place of articulation.

-Thus, clusters like `mw` and `ɟj` are rejected outright. `tl` and `tsl` are rejected, but `sl` and `ll` are not.

 ## Alphabetization – the `letters:` directive